 The best part about this card, however, is that points are easy to earn – especially at the beginning.
-Currently, you’ll earn 25,000 points after you put just $5,000 on your card in the first 90 days – and another 10,000 starpoints after making $3,000 more in purchases within six months.
-In terms of ongoing rewards, you’ll earn 1x points for every dollar you spend on the card.
-Add in no foreign transaction fees, free BOINGO wifi at airports worldwide, and free, in-room premium internet access, and you’ll see why this card is such a huge deal.
-(And yes, you can get both the personal and business version of this card to double your bonus.
-Read more about the personal version in our post on the Top Travel Credit Cards for 2016)
+Currently, you’ll earn 75,000 points after you put just $3,000 on your card in the first 90 days.
+In terms of ongoing rewards, you’ll earn 2x points for every dollar you spend on the card, 4x points at gas stations, phone purchases, and restaurants in the US, and 6x points at participating SPG and Marrriott Hotels.
+Add in no foreign transaction fees, free BOINGO wifi at airports worldwide, and free, in-room premium internet access (And yes, you can get both the personal and business version of this card to double your bonus.
+Read more about the personal version in our post on the Top Travel Credit Cards).

 Here are some details on the business version of this card:

 - Earn 75,000 points after you spend $3,000 on your card within the first three months.

 - No foreign transaction fees